kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   was the intention.
 The truth is that I didn't understand the lambda calculus, really."
   ~ John McCarthy, Lisp session, History of Programming Languages

-* Another language that is purely functional, but based on a different calculus, is Joy.

 Source here: https://dl.acm.org/doi/book/10.1145/800025#sec4

 See the discussion here and linked article for details: https://news.ycombinator.com/item?id=20696931